-- a) Healings Mill this site is suitable for a mixture of uses including offices, research and development, light industrial, retail, restaurants, cafes, tourist related development, galleries/arts, conference facilities and residential. - b) Spring Gardens this site is suitable for a complementary mix of uses that add to the life and vitality of the town centre.
-A mixed use scheme is essential including retail and residential uses
+- a) Healings Mill this site is suitable for a mixture of uses including residential, employment uses, retail and leisure, cafes, restaurants and tourist related development - b) Spring Gardens this site is suitable for a complementary mix of uses that add to the life and vitality of the town centre, including residential, retail and leisure, cafes, restaurants and employment uses.
+Public space may also be provided for markets and other events. - c) MAFF site this site is suitable for higher density residential uses including housing and a care home.
+Alternative uses, including public car parking, may be considered where they contribute positively towards the wider town centre regeneration strategy

-In all cases proposals will be expected to be in conformity with the relevant development principles and parameters set out in the Tewkesbury Masterplan Strategic Framework Document and, where appropriate, contribute towards the objectives and projects set out therein.
+In all cases proposals will be expected to be in conformity with the relevant development principles and parameters set out in the Tewkesbury Town Regeneration Supplementary Planning Document and, where appropriate, contribute towards the objectives and projects set out therein.